zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is August 6, 2025, let's keep going!
+Today is August 7, 2025, let's keep going!
 As the saying goes.
-One swallow does not make a summer.
+Courage is not the absence of fear, but the will to guard what we cherish.